Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Pure-Strategy Equilibrium

-For the strategy profile characterized in \autoref{subsec:pure-strategy-characterization} to be a pure-strategy equilibrium, the payoff of the \emph{weak} player $B$ must be non-negative.
+For the strategy profile characterized in \autoref{subsec:pure-strategy-characterization} to be an equilibrium, the payoff of the \emph{weak} player $B$ must be non-negative.
 Otherwise, player $B$ would deviate to zero to secure a zero payoff.

 \begin{lemma} Given $n$ and $r$, a pure-strategy equilibrium exists under the rule $v$ \textbf{only if} $\pi_B^*(v|n,r)\geq0$. \end{lemma}

 Note that $\pi_B^*(v|n,r)\geq 0$ is not sufficient in general, as formally stated below.